Teatower

 - Caffeine: Contains caffeine (moderate)

-- Perfect moment: Afternoon, when time stops for an instant
+- Perfect moment: Afternoon, when time stands still for an instant

-Did You Know?
+Did you know?
 Pink pepper isn't actually pepper — it's the fruit of the false pepper tree (Schinus molle), a South American tree.
 Its taste is more delicate and fruity than true pepper.
-In perfumery, it's used in feminine fragrances for its sweet-spicy note.
+In perfumery, it's used in feminine fragrances for its spicy-sweet note.
 In this tea, it does exactly the same thing.